CCBDA-UPC/Assignments-2025/Lab06.md

 postgres                                                                  17        81f32a88ec56   2 weeks ago    621MB
 ```

-`docker tag` does not provide a response.
-To verify that the tag was applied query the images available.
-This time, notice that the latest tag was applied and the image name includes the remote repository name where you
-intend to store it.
+The command `docker tag` does not provide a response.
+To verify that the tag was applied we query the images available.
+This time, notice that the latest tag was applied and the image name includes the remote repository name where you intend to store it.

 ### Push the Docker image to the AWS ECR repository.